shikhartuli/cnn_txf_bias/error-consistency/README.md

-# Data and analysis code from "Beyond accuracy: quantifying trial-by-trial behaviour of CNNs and humans by measuring error consistency"
+# Cohen's κ for error consistency

 Error consistency is a quantitative analysis for measuring whether two decision making systems systematically make errors on the same inputs.
 The paper is available on [arXiv](https://arxiv.org/abs/2006.16736).
+The code is from [wichmann-lab/error-consistency](https://github.com/wichmann-lab/error-consistency) repository.

-## dependencies
+## Dependencies

 The R analysis scripts have the following dependencies which can be installed via ``install.packages("package-name")``.
 Data analysis was performed using R version `3.5.1`.

 	library(lattice)